PanosAntoniadis/personalized_asr/README.md

 #### Without clustering

-Specify the language and acoustic model you want to use (adapted of general) and run the following:
+Specify the language and acoustic model you want to use (adapted or general) and run the following:

 ```
 $ python speech_decoding/speech_decoding.py --help